“Massive-scale” espionage campaign sees hackers infiltrate cellular networks around the world

 Cybereason declined to name the targets of the attacks beyond saying politicians and spies were targeted.
 Also, the company wouldn’t name which cellular network providers have been hit since the attacks are ongoing.
 However, Cybereason says that they have seen no evidence yet that the hackers targeted North American cellular providers, though they say the situation remains “fluid.”

 Given the complexity of the attacks and the skills of the hackers, Cybereason says it’s likely a nation-state is behind the attacks.
 The most likely culprit, Cyberreason says, is a group known as APT 10, a hacking collective believed to be backed by China.
+What’s most frightening about the hacks is that the hackers appear to have virtually unlimited control over the networks, according to Cybereason’s head of security research, Amit Serper.
+“They can do whatever they want,” he told CNET.
+“Since they have such access, they could shut down the network tomorrow if they wanted to.”

+The fact that the hackers have not tried to shut down the infiltrated networks suggest that espionage, not disruption, seems to be their goal.